Omar Faraj: Levante

 On 6 August 2021, Faraj moved abroad and signed a five-year contract with La Liga side Levante UD, being initially assigned to the reserves in Segunda División RFEF.
 He was the B-side's top goalscorer during the season with seven goals, as the team was unable to avoid relegation.

 Faraj made his first team – and La Liga – debut on 20 May 2022, coming on as a late substitute for Alejandro Cantero in a 4–2 away success over Rayo Vallecano, as the Granotes were already relegated.

 On 21 July 2022, Faraj was loaned to Degerfors IF back in his home country, until December.

 AIK

 On 26 October 2022, it was officially announced that Faraj would join his boyhood club AIK on a permanent deal in January 2023, signing a three-year contract in the process.

+Zamalek

+In September 2024, Faraj joined Egyptian side Zamalek by signing a contract until June 2027.

+On 12 January 2025, Faraj returned to Degerfors IF on loan until 31 July 2025.
+The club was freshly promoted to the Swedish top tier Allsvenskan.
+On 30 March 2025, Faraj played against Halmstads BK, scoring all 5 goals for Degersfors IF in a 0–5 win at the Örjans Vall stadium.

 International career

+Sweden

 Faraj made his full international debut for Sweden on 9 January 2023, replacing Hugo Larsson 68 minutes into a friendly 2–0 win against Finland.

+Palestine

+Born to parents with Palestinian descent, Faraj is also eligible to represent Palestine.
+On 2 June 2024, he received his first call up to the Palestine national team for the World Cup qualification games against Lebanon and Australia.